realmacdan/App-Press-Release-Template/Press Release Template.md

-# [AppName] Now Available for iPhone® and iPod touch®.
+# [AppName] for iPhone®, helps you do that aspirational thing.

 [City], [Country] — April 1st 1976 —  [CompanyName] today released [AppName] for for iPhone® and iPod touch®.
 [AppName] does some amazing things, try and distil what your app does in 2-5 sentences.
 Mention a few features and how it can benefit the user.
 Keep it simple and honest, this is a formal press release not an advert.